Got Strings with Kristi Monte

 By Phillip Bugajski, Loyola University Chicago

-Kristi Monte, who has been playing the violin since fourth grade, immediately fell in love with music, and soon, her talent allowed her to begin teaching another student, one a few years younger than herself.
+Kristi Monte, who has been playing the violin since she was six years old, immediately fell in love with music, and soon, her talent allowed her to begin teaching another student, one a few years younger than herself.

 Teaching another student the violin allowed her to find the second great love of her life: teaching.
 Now, a third-year student at James Madison University, Monte studies Music Education and plays in several ensembles at her university, even collaborating with other choral groups.
 Her latest and greatest effort, though, has been the creation of her own company, Got Strings by Kristi, in 2016.

 As a student, Monte is amazed with the other talented music students at her university.
 The sense of community between the members of the program creates life-long friendships and allows each of them to develop their own styles, both individually and collectively.

 Monte’s business partners are her fellow students and friends from James Madison University.
 To ensure her clients have quality services, Monte makes sure to hire employees with several years of experience.
 Together, they have made one of the most unique companies in the music industry, because it’s focused not only on performance, but it also allows potential students to find their best matches for music instructors.